MailTape/MailTape-v1/_posts/2021-05-30-mike-slott.md

 A perfect album to go for a walk with a camera and let oneself drift.**"**

 ## [Leya](https://leya.bandcamp.com/album/flood-dream) - Wave
 ImaCrea: **"**Let's keep walking.
 There's a sun ray coming from a crack into an abandoned building.
 Attracted by the mysterious light, you try to find a way to enter.
 Inside, a majestic chandelier hangs.
 An ethereal voice coming from nowhere, you look at the ceiling.
-Dust flying in the air reflects light...
+Dust flying in the air reflects light...**"**

-Leya has the secret to recreate an almost spiritual moment while being firmly connected with the roughness of life in our decaying modern times.**"**

 ## [Leon Vynehall](https://leonvynehall.bandcamp.com/album/rare-forever) - Ecce!
 Ego!
 ImaCrea: **"**Slowly back to reality, you realize the building was an old factory.
 Big machines covered with rust, mechanical engines stopped in time, and meters of cables on the floor.